AlshehriAli0/mapping-algorithm/README.md

-# Route Planner
+# PathFinder — Route Planner

-A route planning application that finds the shortest path between locations using **Dijkstra's algorithm** on real-world road network data from **OpenStreetMap (OSM)**.
+A web-based route planning application that finds the shortest path between locations using multiple graph algorithms on real-world road network data from **OpenStreetMap (OSM)**.

-Built as a project for the Algorithms course to demonstrate practical applications of graph algorithms, priority queues, and parallel processing.
+Built as a project for the Algorithms course to demonstrate practical applications of graph algorithms, priority queues, and heuristic search.

 ---